jaredpar/jaredpar.github.io/_posts/2008-12-10-immutable-collections-and-backwards-compatibility.md

 ---
 When developing my [immutable collections library](http://code.msdn.microsoft.com/RantPack), I spent a lot of time on usability.
-After all, if a library is not useful then what???s the point?
+After all, if a library is not useful then what's the point?

 A big portion of usability is being able to work with existing frameworks and technologies.
-For .Net and collections that means items like Data binding, LINQ etc ???
-Without integrating into popular technologies the usefulness of a particular library is severely impacted and hence usability decreases.
+For .Net and collections that means items like Data binding, LINQ etc '  Without integrating into popular technologies the usefulness of a particular library is severely impacted and hence usability decreases.

 Most of the existing collection based infrastructures use the .Net collection